 04 of 06

-It's important to be sure that the power supply is working.
+Being sure that the power supply is working is important.
 The surest way is to use an ammeter to read the electric current.
 If you don’t have an ammeter, a simple test tool can be made with a low voltage light bulb and two short pieces of wire.

 If you don’t detect any current at the supply outputs, disconnect the wires to the track and test again.
 If you get a light, then you probably have a short in the track or wires.
 If not, then the problem may be a faulty power supply.
 Contact the manufacturer or a local hobby shop for a qualified service or replacement.Continue to 5 of 6 below.